 Is your shop vac blowing dust out the back?
-Mine always do after a while.
+Mine always does after a while.
 Fortunately it’s an easy fix, and you don’t need to replace the unit.
 If yours just started doing it, stop what you’re doing right away and give the unit a checkup.
 You may save yourself 20 bucks.

 A shop vac-type vacuum blowing dust out the back is always a filter problem: either your filter is clogged, missing, loose, or the dust is too fine.
 But once you clean or replace the filter, the problem goes away.